francesco-losciale/example-pipeline-app-in-oc/README.md

 # Create a template from an OC project

+OpenShift allows you to use the interface from the web platform to set up a project so that once you completed all your customisation (for example using OpenShift Developer Catalog), you can dump all the configuration in a yaml template file.

-The template contains all the API object configurations (build conf, deployment conf, services, pod, etc).
+The template file would contain all the API objects' configuration needed to run a service in OC (build conf, deployment conf, services, pod, etc).

-After you created a project in OC, proceed creating a custom application selecting an image from the OpenShift Developer Catalog.

-For this examplethe image "Red Hat OpenJDK 8" has been selected.

-Also, the Source-to-Image functionality in OpenShift enable you to receive your code on git to construct the final image of the application.
+Beside that, the Source-to-Image functionality in OpenShift enable you to create an image starting from your personal git repository with the codebase of your app.

 Input:
-- Base image from the OpenShift Developer Catalog
+- Base image creted using the OpenShift Developer Catalog
 - Git repository URL of your app

 Output: